gosub-com/Zurfur/README.md

 ## Namespace/using

-Unlike in C#, functions and variables may be at the namespace level, but they must be static or const.
+Unlike in C#, functions and variables may be at the namespace level, but they must be static, const, or extension methods.
 Because of this, there is no need for a static class as a namespace will accomplish the same thing.
 TBD: Do we want to use the keyword module instead?
 We'll use namespace for now since namespaces don't imply an opaque unit and can be